plone/training/mastering-plone/what_is_plone.rst

 Volto Frontend
 --------------

 `Volto <https://github.com/plone/volto>`_ is a frontend for Plone 6 written in ReactJS.
-It uses the Rest API to communicate with the backend and offers a modern user experience.
+It uses the Rest API to communicate with the backend and offers a modern editing experience.

 Classic Frontend